ostracod/tractor-old/README.md

 END
 ```

 Declares the entry point function of the program with the statements in `<body>`.
-Each program may only have one entry point function.
+Each program must have exactly one entry point function.
 The entry point function does not accept any arguments, and has no return value.

 **Import statements:**